luisaclange/to-do_list/README.md

 2. Run the migrations

-Verify your .env file to connect your back-end to MySQL:
+Verify your .env file to connect your back-end to MySQL.
+If you don't have this file, make a copy of .env.example and modify this lines:

 ```sh
 DB_CONNECTION=mysql